-NPS has remained steady to 91 as of March 31, 2024, from 91 as of March 31, 2023.
+NPS has remained steady at 91 as of June 30, 2024, compared to 91 as of March 31, 2024, from 91 as of March 31, 2023 June 30, 2023.

 Client Retention

 Client Retention is calculated by comparing the number of all clients that had at least one policy in force twelve months prior to the date of measurement and still have at least one policy in force at the date of measurement.
 We believe Client Retention is useful as a measure of how well Goosehead retains clients year-over-year and minimizes defections.